 The Jacobite officers under Prince Charles, were uncertain and in a state of disagreement.

 Maybe they knew it was all going to go wrong for them…or maybe it was sleep deprivation after a night march.

 When they finally ordered the often unstoppable Highland charge, it was ragged and uneven, with only the right wing making impact.

 Outgunned and out-manoeuvred, it was all over for the Jacobites pretty quickly.
 (There’s more detail the clansmen’s fighting technique fought further down the page.)

 The Brutal Aftermath Of the Battle

 The visitor centre displays make much of the brutal aftermath, after Bonnie Price Charlie had been led off the field.
-The wounded in the field were bayoneted where they lay.
+The wounded were bayoneted where they lay.

 A government volunteer afterwards wrote that after the battle ‘Inverness became a wonderful exchange for an odd variety of Merchandize.’